Pejman Azarmina

-Pejman Azarmina (Persian: پژمان آذرمینا, born in 1973) is an Iranian-American scholar, entrepreneur, musician and thinkocrat.
-After 15 years of pursuing a career in the pharmaceutical industry (most of which being at Pfizer), he joined UCLA as a faculty member to establish the Office of Physician-Scientist Career Development within the David Geffen School of Medicine.
-Earlier in his career, his interest in leadership development led to the formation of multiple tools, projects and initiatives aiming to develop the next generation of holistic leaders and systems thinkers under the umbrella term of Thinkocrats.
+Pejman Azarmina (Persian: پژمان آذرمینا, born in 1973) is an Iranian-American physician, author, musician and entrepreneur.

+Trained as a medical director, he pursued a diverse career in the pharmaceutical industry leading to multiple leadership roles in the US and Global Medical Affairs.
+As a scholar with teaching and research responsibilities, Azarmina had been a faculty member at University College London (UCL), Baruch College in New York and David Geffen School of Medicine at UCLA.
+As an entrepreneur, he founded a leadership development company named Thinkocrats Inc in 2012 and co-founded a relationship assessment company called Relationship Panoramic Inc in 2019.
+As a composer and accomplished hammered dulcimer player, Azarmina has released 5 albums and performed at numerous venues across the UK, US and Iran.
+He has authored and published over 10 books, co-created 4 educational card games, and published multiple scientific papers in peer-reviewed medical journals.

+Biography

+Medicine

-Azarmina published Common Medical Terms, an evidence-based medical dictionary, in 1995 as a student project leading a team of seven editors and 22 term-finders, which was recognized as the best student book in 1997.
+In 1995, Azarmina published Common Medical Terms, an evidence-based medical dictionary.
+This work was as a student project leading a team of seven editors and 22 term-finders.
+In 1997, it was recognized as the best student book.

 In 2001, he authored six bestselling titles named "My Doctor" describing medical topics in plain language for the public.

 In 2017, he co-authored the Sexuality Education Wheel of Context that introduces a "context analysis" practical framework for change agents working in sexuality education.